carcar27/IT1025/Lab6/readme.md

 ## Internet Architecture
 ### Internet Protocol
-#### IP Address: Internet Protocol (IP) addresses are the unique numbers assigned to every computer or device that is connected
-to the Internet.
+#### IP Address: Internet Protocol (IP) addresses are the unique numbers assigned to every computer or device that is connected to the Internet.
 IPv4 addresses are written as a string of four numbers between 0 and 255, separated by dots.
 IPv6 addresses are considerably longer strings of numbers, so they are written using hexadecimals, which can fit more information into fewer digits.
 #### ICANN: It is a not-for-profit partnership of people from all over the world dedicated to keeping the Internet secure, stable and interoperable.
 It promotes competition and develops policy on the Internet’s unique identifiers.

 ### TCP/IP: TCP/IP stands for “Transmission Control Protocol / Internet Protocol”.
 #### Responsibility of TCP/IP: It is basically a network protocol that defines the details of how data is sent and received through network adapters, hubs, switches, routers and other network communications hardware.
 #### Client-Server Model and TCP/IP: The “Client” in a TCP/IP connection is the computer or device that “dials the phone” and the “Server” is the computer that is “listening” for calls to come in.
-#### Layers: The answer is that any of the layers/tasks can be changed without affecting the other layers.
+#### Layers: Network layers are important because they enable developers to work at their appropriate levels, and ensure that everyone is able to run everything on their own.
 #### Application Layer: SMTP,FTP,HTTP,POP3,IMAP4,SNMP

 ## Internet Security